cogent3/cogent3/tests/test_util/test_table.rst

     b           0.1885  0.0883  0.0000  0.4408
     e           0.4408  0.4408  0.4408  0.0000

 The ``tostring`` method also provides generic html generation via the restructured text format.
-The ``toRichHtmlTable`` method can be used to generate the html table element by itself, with greater control over formatting.
+The ``to_rich_html`` method can be used to generate the html table element by itself, with greater control over formatting.
 Specifically, users can provide custom callback functions to the ``row_cell_func`` and ``header_cell_func`` arguments to control in detail the formatting of table elements, or use the simpler dictionary based ``element_formatters`` approach.
 We use the above ``dist`` table to provide a specific callback that will set the background color for diagonal cells.
 We first write a function that takes the cell value and coordinates, returning the html formmatted text.

 .. doctest::